trickster-00/HwDR-GUI/README.md

 # Handwritten-digit-recognizer-app

 In this project we create a application that can intake a handwritten digit and recognize it using Convolutional Nural Networks trained model.
-We use mnist dataset present in the keras libarary to provide data to our model for training.
+We use mnist dataset present in the keras library to provide data to our model for training.

 ## Motivation